luctivud/All-Of-Competitive-Programming/README.md

 ### The essentials that every competitive programmer should have:

-1. Set up CP environment on local machine.
+1. Competitive Programming environment set up on their local machine.

-2. CP Books.
+2. CP Books to keep them on track.

 3. Habit of reading blogs.